What events are happening this week at Riverfest?

 WICHITA, Kan.
 (KSNW) – Most people attend Riverfest during the weekend when they don’t have to work and when more events are happening.
 Even though fewer events take place during the week, Wichita’s 50th Riverfest is still open!

-Below is a list of the events taking place between Monday, June 6 and Thursday, June 9.
-This includes attractions you can find daily at Riverfest, and general information about the festival.
+Below is a list of the events taking place between now and Thursday, June 9.
+This includes attractions you can find daily at Riverfest and general information about the festival.

 Events